Revolutions of 1848: Ideology

 An anti-clerical and anti-aristocratic print, published in Germany in 1845.
 The text reads: "Eyes Open!!!—Neither the nobility, nor the clergy will oppress us any longer; they have broken the backs of the people for too long."

 New political ideologies were emerging in the 1840s that would go on to influence the revolutions in 1848, with liberalism, radicalism, and nationalism being the principal opposition movements to European governments.

 Liberals formed a distinct political force in the 19th century but varied widely in their beliefs.
 Generally, liberals supported equality before the law and the protection of civil liberties, such as the freedoms of speech, the press, association, religion, and especially to own property, and favoured constitutions to achieve such.
 They opposed both absolute monarchies and radical republics, which they viewed as equally despotic, and favoured constitutional monarchies as a balance between the two extremes.
 They favoured popular sovereignty, but made a distinction between "the people" and "the rabble".
-To that end, liberalism generally sought a restriction of the franchise to male property-owners, as, according to Jonathan Sperber, "[o]nly people capable of forming an independent judgment, liberals felt, should be eligible to vote."
-As an opposition movement, liberals were reluctant to engage in revolution or seek popular support due to their fears of a radical takeover and violent mob rule, as they had experienced during the French Revolution under the Jacobins and the Reign of Terror.
-Liberals saw gradual, political reforms and economic development through free markets, industrialization, and public education as means by which more men could become property-owners and enter into political life.
+To that end, liberalism generally sought a restriction of the franchise to male property-owners.
+Liberals were reluctant to engage in revolution or seek popular support due to their fears of a radical takeover and violent mob rule, as they had experienced during the French Revolution under the Jacobins and the Reign of Terror.
+Liberals saw gradual, political reforms and economic development through parliaments, free markets, industrialization, and public education as means by which societal equality could be achieved, as more men could become property-owners and enter into political life.
+When liberals gained power, as in the July Monarchy in France after 1830, they trended toward conservatism, and their restriction of political life alienated wide swaths of the population, bringing them into conflict with the radical left.